 On Deng's return to power in 1978 he took China on a new route, after Mao's unsuccessful attempt to transform China into a Marxist state.
 He was the first to openly attack Mao's legacy and firmly steer China in a more market driven direction.
 Although not officially holding key official posts he remained the ‘Paramount Leader’ and carefully moved his supporters such as Zhao Ziyang to key positions.
 A convenient way to think of his leadership is that if Mao behaved like a god, Deng behaved like an Emperor.

-His reforms were only possible in light of America's change of policy after the Nixon visit in 1972.
+His reforms were only possible in light of America's change of policy after the Nixon visit ➚ in 1972.
 China was no longer isolated and could begin to trade on international markets.
 He became the acceptable face of Chinese Communism, pragmatic rather than dogmatic.
 His most famous saying underlies this view “It doesn't matter whether a cat is white or black, as long as it catches mice”.
-In other words, following Marxist-Leninist theory is only one means to achieve an end, improving the lot of ordinary Chinese people is the important end result.
+In other words, following Marxist-Leninist theory is only one means to achieve an end, improving the lot of ordinary Chinese people is the fundamental objective.
 He lampooned the Communist tenet that it was ‘better to be poor under socialism than rich under capitalism’.
 His reforms targeted the discredited Commune system and poor industrial infrastructure.
 Support for small scale capitalism was introduced.
-It became no longer a 'crime' to try to better the situation for one's own family rather than the community as a whole.
+It became no longer a ‘crime’ to try to better the situation for one’s own family rather than the community as a whole.
 He reformed the education system so that students were credited for academic achievement rather than revolutionary fervor.
-His reforms and ambitions were low-key he used the maxim that China should ‘bide its time and hide its talents’ while it modernized
+His reforms and ambitions were low-key; he used the maxim that China should ‘bide its time and hide its talents’ while it modernized

-Hua Guofeng [16 Feb 1921 - 20 Aug 2008]
+Hua Guofeng 华国锋[16 Feb 1921 - 20 Aug 2008]

 Paramount Leader 1976 - 1978